 Take stock of your eating habits.

 “With awareness brings choice,” says Trotter.
 “In order to create healthy habits, you have to know where you’re starting.”
-Keep a food diary for a week so you can identify less-than-healthy habits (like settling for tea and toast for lunch) and make a plan.
+Keep a food diary for a week.
+That way, you can identify less-than-healthy habits (like settling for tea and toast for lunch) and make a plan.

 Rather than relying on convenience foods, try scheduling weekly meal preparation.
-Or opt into a healthy meal delivery service so you always have food (almost) ready to eat, suggests Trotter.
+Or try a healthy meal delivery service, suggests Trotter.
+With a service, you can always have food (almost) ready to eat.

 Instead of skipping meals, work breakfast into your new morning ritual, and plan family time around meals together.